rahafoundation/raha-mobile-app/README.md

 ![Screenshot of "Add Fingerprint" button in Firebase Console](setup-instructions/sha-fingerprint.png)

+Then download the `google-services.json` from the prod app and replace `android/data/config/firebase/google-services.prod.json` and the one from the test app and replace `android/data/config/firebase/google-services.test.json`.

 Now Google Services should all work in development for you.

 ##### Other tips